top of page

 BIO

-KAREN CHILTON is a New York-based Writer & Actor.
+KAREN CHILTON is a New York-based Writer & Actor whose work has been seen on the New York stage, episodic television and numerous independent films.
 A native of Chicago’s Southside, Ms. Chilton received her M.F.A. in Dramatic Writing from NYU Tisch School of the Arts and an undergraduate degree in Economics from Bradley University.
-She has extensive musical training from The American Conservatory of Music in classical piano and has studied abroad as an America Field Service (AFS) international exchange student in the Dominican Republic.

 Ms. Chilton is the author of the critically-acclaimed biography HAZEL SCOTT: THE PIONEERING JOURNEY OF A JAZZ PIANIST FROM CAFÉ SOCIETY TO HOLLYWOOD TO HUAC (University of Michigan Press).
 JAZZ TIMES wrote: "Perhaps the highest compliment one can pay to this fine biography is that during the first 150 pages the reader is wondering why Scott isn’t better known, at least in the jazz world.
 But by the story’s end…the same reader knows exactly why, but is still likely to be singing her praises as a true trailblazer in African-American culture."
 Chilton was awarded a month-long writer’s residency at the Millay Colony for the Arts to support her work on the book, and named the Tracy and Leo Maitland Fellow during her residency.